June 7, 2024

 Image: Collected

-As Malik emphasised, citizens have been encouraged to install solar panels as part of an overall vision for diversifying energy sources, breaking away from fossil fuels and managing energy shortages.
+As Malik emphasized, citizens have been encouraged to install solar panels as part of a broader vision to diversify energy sources, reduce reliance on fossil fuels, and mitigate energy shortages.

 Government’s Vision for Renewable Energy